brennash/RaspberryPiBrewBot/docs/BREWING.md

 This guide assumes you're starting with some home-brew kit, like the [Cooper's home-brew kit](https://www.homebrewwest.ie/coopers-original-dark-ale-classic-old-dark-ale-17kg-beer-kit-251-p.asp) that I've got fermenting at this moment.
 Home brew kits should consist of three things,

-* The malt extract, which can come in a tin can or a sachet.
+* The malt extract, which can come in a tin can or a sachet with around 1 litre of pretty viscous gloop.
 * A big bag (1 kg) of finely ground sugar, sometimes called things like flavour enhancer or brew enhancer.
 However, it's just sugar.
 * A small (10 g) sachet of dry yeast.

-Basically if you put all these things into a big bucket, added tepid water, and left it for a week you'd have beer.
+Basically if you put all these things into a big bucket, added tepid water, and leave it alone for a week you'd have beer.
 It's as simple as that.
 People brew booze in prison radiators with fruit juice and bits of chewed up bread, how hard can it be?

+Fermentation is the process where brewer's yeast consumes the sugar in the brew, converting it to alcohol and carbon dioxide.

 ## Naming conventions
 As befitting a process that's been around for thousands of years, it's got a lot of its own terms and naming conventions.
 For clarity, we've listed a few of them here.